gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/04 - Numbers.md

 1. God takes the Levites and their cattle in the place of the first-born of Israel.
 They are set apart to take care of the temple of Israel, and each family takes care of part of the ministerial responsibility, not everyone in the priesthood (only the sons of Aaron).
 2. The Levites are numbered.
 3. Israel should redeem its first-borns by paying God the exceeding, minus the Levites.
 They pay God by paying Aaron.
+# Chapter 4
+**Key themes:**
+1. Numbering of the Levite families (Kohath, Gershon, Merari) and their responsibilities.
+Each Levite served from 30 yo to 50 yo.